 How to prevent your wireless security system from being hacked

-Encryption, in regards to wireless networks, is a cybersecurity measure using coding signals that only certain authorized devices can read.
-Your Wi-Fi router and all the devices on your network should have encryption enabled to protect your data.
+- Have an Effective Encryption: Encryption, in regards to wireless networks, is a cybersecurity measure using coding signals that only certain authorized devices can read.
+Your WiFi router and all the devices on your network should have encryption enabled to protect your data.

 Don’t Forget the Basics